Chocolate Caramel Poke Cake

 I highly recommend adding the sugar gradually.
 I add about a quarter of a cup at a time.

-I didn’t know to do that when I first started making caramel and used to just dump it all in at once.
+I didn’t know that I should do that when I first started making caramel, and I used to just dump it all in at once.

 The caramel will still turn out if you add all the sugar at once, but it takes a lot longer to melt down.
 It can also leave you with little lumps of hardened sugar in your caramel.